dislick/beobachter/README.md

 ## About

-This lightweight Node.js service performs highly configurable, periodic web scraping.
+This Node.js service performs highly configurable, periodic web scraping.
 Results can be stored in time-series databases for further analysis using visualization tools like [Grafana](https://grafana.com).

 ## Short Example